 Fitness is an important aspect of these jobs.

-Some require good stamina and strength whereas almost all require mental fitness, presence of mind and concentration.
+Some jobs require good stamina and strength whereas almost all require mental fitness, presence of mind and concentration.
 Of course one would perform better at almost any job if these same qualities are brought to the job regardless of the nature of the job.

 But in the case of assembly jobs where you are doing physical work it might make a more dramatic difference to ones performance if they is fit with high endurance levels.